Common Name(s): Greenheart

 Crushing Strength: 13,290 lbf/in2 (91.7 MPa)

-Rot Resistance: Greenheart is rated as very durable, and is also resistant to most insect attacks.
-It’s also considered to be one of the best-suited woods for use in marine environments, and has good weathering characteristics.
+Rot Resistance: Greenheart is rated as very durable, with excellent insect/borer resistance.
+It’s also considered to be one of the best-suited woods for use in marine environments, and has good weathering and wear characteristics.

 Workability: Generally somewhat difficult to work on account of its density, with a moderate to high blunting effect on cutters.
 Sections with interlocked grain should be machined with care to avoid grain tearout.
 Gluing can be difficult in some pieces, and precautions for gluing tropical species should be followed.
 Turns and finishes well.
 Responds moderately well to steam-bending.